 Final Applications must be submitted via the Agency's FTS by the deadline noted in the Program Calendar.
 Applicants are welcome to submit a Final Application earlier than the deadline.
+Any applications submitted in a manner out of compliance with the Program Calander Deadlines may be removed from consideration for that sole reason.
 Following receipt of a Final Application, OHFA analysts will complete a full Threshold and Underwriting Review.
 This review involves a comprehensive analysis of the project's compliance with the most recent LIHTC Underwriting Guidelines, the threshold requirements outlined in these Guidelines, and the most recent 4% LIHTC QAP.
 Additionally, OHFA analysts will review the Final Application to ensure competitive scoring upon which the application was selected continues to be met.
 The assigned OHFA analyst will draft a review letter detailing any deficiencies.
 Applicants will have two weeks to cure any outlined deficiencies.
 OHFA staff have the discretion to allow additional time for cures if necessary.
 Unless otherwise stated, deficiencies must be cured; otherwise, the application will not move forward to OHFA Multifamily Committee and Board for approval of BGF.
-If not invited to move forward through the approval process, OHFA will notify the developer in writing and contact the next highest-scoring project in the same funding pool or subpool on the waitlist.
+If not invited to move forward through the approval process, OHFA will notify the developer in writing electronically and contact the next highest-scoring project in the same funding pool or subpool on the waitlist.